 BEREC regulation (Article 5(c)) determines that the BEREC Office shall produce regular draft reports on specific aspects of development in the European electronic communications market, such as roaming and benchmarking reports to be submitted to BEREC.
-The BEREC Office developed a tailor made tool for automated process of those data based modern technology.
-During 2023, resources are allocated to upgrade the databases and cover the maintenance costs in terms of licences, technical and security upgrades, and technical support works.
+During 2023 BEREC Office will recruit a data specialist in the PMU to work with developing automatic databases for roaming benchmarking exercises.
+IT expenses in terms of licences, technical and security upgrades, and technical support works are also expected.